MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 ---
 # required metadata

-title: Use MDE Security Configuration Management in Microsoft Endpoint manager
+title: Use Microsoft Defender for Endpoint Security Configuration Management in Microsoft Endpoint manager
 description: Use Intune profiles to manage security settings for Microsoft Defender for Endpoint on devices that register in your Azure Active Directory.
 keywords:
 author: brenduns